FindMySchool LogoFindMySchool

 Best suited to students who want alternatives to pure A-level study, who thrive with greater independence, or who are exploring technical and vocational routes alongside or instead of traditional academic pathways.
 Those requiring structured support to achieve top grades at A-level may find the environment challenging.
 For students clear on their direction and ready for a more adult learning environment, HRUC delivers genuine preparation for the world beyond education.

 HRUC was rated Good by Ofsted in November 2024, with Outstanding grades for behaviour and attitudes and for personal development.
 The inspection praised the welcoming, inclusive environment where learners feel valued.
-However, A-level results sit below England averages, and achievement in some subjects requires improvement.
+However, current A-level outcomes sit in a lower national band, and achievement in some subjects requires improvement.

 Richmond upon Thames College offers 21 A-level subjects including Biology, Chemistry, Physics, Mathematics, Economics, Psychology, Sociology, Law, History, Politics, English Literature, Computer Science, and distinctive options like A-level Architecture co-developed with RIBA.
 Vocational alternatives and T Levels are available across all campuses.